-In this article, I will inform you about the keyword strategy you will create for your website on the return on investment (ROI).
+This article will inform you about the keyword strategy you will create for your website on the return on investment (ROI).
 ROI is called the ROI of SEO.
-ROI, shortly called (return on investment), is a term that indicates how much you earn at the end of your investment.
-This article, like the previous article, will be aimed at SMEs, small and medium enterprises.
+ROI, shortly contacted (return on investment), is a term that indicates how much you earn at the end of your investment.
+Like the previous article, this article will be aimed at SMEs and small and medium enterprises.

-I will explain the keyword strategy and planning through a scheme I have prepared here.
-There are monthly search volumes for keywords and competition in search engines, i.e., SEO difficulty levels for each keyword.
+I will explain the keyword strategy and planning through a prepared scheme.
+There are monthly search volumes for keywords and competition in search engines, i.e., SEO difficulty levels.
 These SEO difficulty levels rise or fall depending on the competitive situation.
-The lower the SEO difficulty level, the more easily you can rise on that word.
-But in a word, if the SEO difficulty is low, it usually means no competition.
-If there is no competition, it can often mean a low return on investment in that word.
+The lower the SEO difficulty level, the more quickly you can increase on that word.
+But in a comment, if the SEO difficulty is low, it usually means no competition.
+If there is no competition, it can often mean a low return on investment.
 We need to pay attention here, and the SEO difficulty level is not too high, but the search volume is also satisfactory.

-As seen in Figure A, there are 10 keywords with a monthly search volume of nearly 1000.
-With this, it is listed according to an SEO difficulty level from 10 to 100.
-The 10 green colors list the easiest and low SEO difficulty keywords, while for the keywords listed towards 100, the color moves towards red to list the words with the greatest SEO difficulty and the most difficult.
+Figure A shows ten keywords with a monthly search volume of nearly 1000.
+It is listed according to an SEO difficulty level from 10 to 100.
+The ten green colors list the easiest and low SEO difficulty keywords.
+In contrast, for the keywords listed towards 100, the color moves towards red to list the most significant SEO difficulty and the most difficult.

 I gave the word “hair transplantation” to set an example.
-Now the direct hair transplant keyword search volume is huge.
+Now the direct hair transplant keyword search volume is enormous.
 This could also be a foreign language hair transplant.
 Turkey and the world do not make a difference.
 I have to state that there are some points you should pay attention to here.
-First of all, targeting your keyword phrase directly can result in both a waste of budget and time because the main root keywords’ mass and demographic structures have a very complex and complex structure.
-For example, a 10-year-old teenager who wants to learn can be a housewife who is curious while cooking at home or wants to hear and learn from her friend despite having hair.
+First of all, targeting your keyword phrase directly can waste budget and time because the main root keywords’ mass and demographic structures have a very complex and complex system.
+For example, a 10-year-old teenager who wants to learn can be a curious housewife while cooking at home or wants to hear and learn from her friend despite having hair.
 However, you must know and test the sub-breakdowns to attract your visitor audience that will MEET YOUR INVESTMENT RETURN.

-As can be seen here, considering our 5-item multipliers I have listed for you, it will be more beneficial in terms of return on investment and sustainability in the short term if we turn to keywords with lower digits but with satisfactory search volume rather than main root keywords.
-Considering the cost and time factor and location accessibility is known, the main root keywords will both consume our budget and prevent the existing SEO work from being sustainable.
+As can be seen here, considering our 5-item multipliers I have listed for you, it will be more beneficial in terms of return on investment and sustainability in the short term if we turn to keywords with lower digits but with sufficient search volume rather than main root keywords.
+Considering the cost and time factor and location accessibility are known, the main root keywords will consume our budget and prevent the existing SEO work from being sustainable.

 You can view search volumes at: